CACOR is a non-governmental organization

 Ancillary information sources on electricity across Canada, most describe how electricity is generated in the jurisdiction and provide advice on power generation and commercial/residential use:

-- Link to | BC Hydro overview
+Link to | BC Hydro overview

-[There is no similar website in BC, but this one has lots of interesting information.] - Link to | Alberta electric system overview
+[There is no similar website in BC, but this one has lots of interesting information.]

-[This link is to a comparison site that provides energy-price-related information for BC, AB, SK, MB, ON, and QC.]
+Link to | Energy rates in Canada [This link is to a comparison site that provides energy-price-related information for BC, AB, SK, MB, ON, and QC.]

 CBC Climate Dashboard (Canada).